2024

 2018

-Supported by Bendigo Art Gallery in partnership with the Melbourne Art Foundation and supported by Artwork Transport, the Melbourne Art Foundation 2018 Commission was awarded to prominent Melbourne-based artist Ronnie van Hout.
+Supported by Bendigo Art Gallery and Artwork Transport, the Melbourne Art Foundation 2018 Commission was awarded to prominent Melbourne-based artist Ronnie van Hout.

 Surrender, features two towering figures of more than 2.4 metres in postures of submission.
 Viewers might immediately think of the evening news and events in the Middle East.
 Or teenagers cowering in an American school.
 Or even our own submission to the barrage of violent news we are pummelled with every day.
 However, in a typically mischievous tactic, Ronnie van Hout’s forlorn figures are in fact sourced from toy soldiers, the kind regularly massacred by six-year-olds.